xp-forge/json-patch/README.md

 $result= $pointer->modify('Ginger Nut');

 // You can chain calls using the then() method.
 Closures passed to it will
-// only be invoked if applying the operation succeeds, otheriwse an Error
+// only be invoked if applying the operation succeeds, otherwise an Error
 // will be returned.
 $result= $pointer->remove()->then(function() use($pointer) {
   return $pointer->add('Choco Liebniz');